Boy band, The Wanted, to take a break after tour

-NEW YORK (Reuters) - Boy band, The Wanted, said on Wednesday they were taking a break and that their upcoming Word of Mouth Tour would be their last for a while.
+NEW YORK, Jan 22 (Reuters) - Boy band, The Wanted, said on Wednesday they were taking a break and that their upcoming Word of Mouth Tour would be their last for a while.

 The group, whose members are British and Irish and whose hit singles include “I Found You,” “Chasing the Sun” and “Glad You Came,” said they had decided to pursue their own personal plans.